Below are details of each workshop and the tutor or tutors who delivered it.

 Eco print dyeing is a fascinating way of printing onto fabric.
 Using flowers and leaves from gardens and countryside, this is a direct contact printing method that allows the flora and foliage to give up their colours and patterns.
 It is amazing the effects and results that the most mundane of plants can give.
 This is not vegetable dyeing but an art of the surprising and delightful effects that can be achieved just by wrapping plants in cloth and steaming the bundle.

-The fabric that is used is either a fine Habotai silk or a very fine Merino weave.
+The fabric that was used was either a fine Habotai silk or a very fine Merino weave.
 The colours are fast and a gentle hand wash is all that is needed to keep the scarf looking beautiful.
 Each scarf is unique in its colour and pattern.

 Sue has been a felt maker since 1996 working in schools around the country as well as running adult workshops, working with special needs and team bonding programmes.
 Her work includes wall art, felt scarves, hats, bags, slippers, interior accessories and sculptured felt creatures.
 Sue has worked internationally running workshops in New York at the Cooper Hewitt Design Museum, giving presentations and workshops at Felt Symposiums in Israel, workshops and talks in Melbourne and Sydney, Australia and workshops in Japan.
 She has also taught feltmaking to Algonquin Indians in Canada as part of a micro-economic enterprise.
 Sue is a tutor for the WI at Denman College and also at Ardington School of Crafts, Oxford Summer School and Missenden Abbey.